vjbravo123/Extroverts-Signup-Wizard/README.md

 Step 10 → Success
 ```

-This improves usability by reducing cognitive load and keeping each interaction focused.
+This reduces cognitive load and keeps each interaction focused.

 ---

 ## ✅ Validation & UX

-The signup experience includes validation and interaction states designed around the assessment requirements.

 ### Validation